asapial/VehicleRentalSystem/README.md

 The project uses PostgreSQL.
 On startup the application will attempt to create the tables used by the app (see `src/config/db.ts`).
 Ensure the `connectionString` points to a reachable database with appropriate credentials.

-## Contributing

-- Fork the repo and create a feature branch.
-- Open a pull request with a clear description of the change.

-## License

-This project is provided as-is.
-Add a license file if you intend to open-source it.

----

 ## API Reference